inkognitobo/oxysound/README.md

 # oxysound

-Rust powered command line tool to create account independant YouTube playlists by composing a URL using `http://www.youtube.com/watch_videos?video_ids=` and a comma separated list of YouTube video IDs.
+Rust powered command line tool to create account independent YouTube playlists by composing a URL using `http://www.youtube.com/watch_videos?video_ids=` and a comma separated list of YouTube video IDs.

 Playlists can be created, modified and saved as `JSON` encoded files via the command line interface.